rfnaufal/ai-dev-tools-workshop/01_AI-Tools-Overview/README.md

 ---

 ## 📚 Topics Covered
-In this module, I learned how to use ChatGPT for vibe coding.
+In this module, I learned how to use ChatGPT for vibe coding. <br>
 For the homework, I built a simple TODO application using Django.

 ---